rohit-ambre/superduperdb-website/pitch.md

 ---

-## Market
+## With SuperDuperDB we aim to

-### Databases
+### ... make large in-roads into the managed database market

-A huge market with unprecedented growth (source: [gartner.com](https://blogs.gartner.com/merv-adrian/2022/04/16/dbms-market-transformation-2021-the-big-picture/))
+Managed databases is a huge market with unprecedented growth (source: [gartner.com](https://blogs.gartner.com/merv-adrian/2022/04/16/dbms-market-transformation-2021-the-big-picture/))

 | Year | Market Size ($) |
 | ---  | --------------- |